-Once considered a sign of good luck by the sailors that kept such cats on their boats, Maine Coons with extra toes have become less common than they once were.
+Although once considered a sign of good luck by the sailors that kept such cats on their boats, Maine Coons with extra toes have become less common than they once were.
 Known as polydactyly, many Maine Coons used to display this interesting feature, though breeders who viewed the extra toes as a genetic anomaly worked to eliminate the feature from the breed1.
 Some Maine Coons have extra toes because of a gene mutation that results in a polydactyl cat.

-Of course, this unique feature has started to make a comeback in popularity.
+Of course, this unique feature has started to make a comeback.
 In recent years, fanciers have prized the polydactyl Maine Coons, causing breeders to start accentuating the trait once again.
-Today, around 40% of all Maine Coons sport these extra toes.
+Today, around 40% of all Maine Coons sport the extra toes.
 But why do they have them?
-How did this strange physical feature form and does it help or hurt these cats in any way?
+How did this strange physical feature form, and does it help or hurt these cats in any way?

 While Maine Coons are one of the most common examples of polydactyl cats, they’re not the only ones.
-In truth, any breed of cat can produce polydactyl offspring.
-Unlike humans, cats don’t have the same number of toes on each foot, to start with.
-Under normal conditions, a cat will have 18 toes in total, which works out to four toes on each of the rear paws and five toes on each of the front paws.
+In truth, any breed can produce polydactyl offspring.
+Unlike humans, cats don’t have the same number of toes on each foot to start with.
+Under normal conditions, a cat will have 18 toes in total, which works out to four toes on each of the rear paws and five on each of the front paws.

-When a cat is polydactyl, they have extra toes on any of these feet.
-Usually, a cat will have just two or three extra toes in total, but sometimes, they can grow a multitude of new toes instead.
+When a cat is a polydactyl, they have extra toes on any of their feet.
+Usually, a cat will have just two or three extra toes in total, but sometimes, they can grow many new toes instead.
 The cat that holds the world record for feline polydactyly has a whopping 28 total toes!

 You may also hear of polydactyl cats referred to as Hemingway cats.
-Ernest Hemingway, the prolific author, was a feline fancier that owned about 50 cats.
-Nearly half of those cats were polydactyl as he was highly favorable to felines with extra toes.
+Ernest Hemingway, the prolific author, was a feline fancier who owned about 50 cats.
+Nearly half of his cats were polydactyl, and he loved felines with extra toes.
 The name stuck, and polydactyl felines are still called Hemingway cats today, even though many people may no longer understand the reference!

 Types of Polydactyly

-Cats can have different types of polydactyly, named for where the additional toes appear.
+Cats can have different types of polydactyly, depending on where the additional toes appear.
 For example, in postaxial polydactyly, more commonly called snowshoe paw, the extra toes are on the outside of the paw.
-If the extra toes are located before the dewclaw on the side of the paw that’s facing the cat’s midsection, then it’s known as preaxial polydactyly or mitten paw.
+If the extra toes are located before the dewclaw on the side of the paw facing the cat’s midsection, it’s known as preaxial polydactyly or mitten paw.

 How Does Polydactyly Occur?

 It takes just a single gene mutation to create a polydactyl cat.
-If the Pd gene in a feline mutates as a result of input from a polydactyl parent, there’s a 50% chance of this creating polydactyl offspring.
-So, we understand how polydactyly passes from parent to offspring, but where the trait started with Maine Coons in specific is a bit more of a mystery.
+If the Pd gene in a feline mutates due to input from a polydactyl parent, there’s a 50% chance of them producing polydactyl offspring.
+So, we understand how polydactyly passes from parent to offspring, but where the trait started with Maine Coons is a bit more of a mystery.

 Polydactyl Maine Coons were prized by sailors.
-Cats with this mutation were often found on ships traveling between England and the New World.
-Even today, cats in England, America, and Wales seem to be disproportionately affected by polydactyly compared to other cats worldwide.
+Cats with the mutation were often found on ships traveling between England and the New World.
+Even today, cats in England, America, and Wales seem disproportionately affected by polydactyly compared to other cats worldwide.

-The first polydactyl cats were noted on ships coming out of Boston.
-Many of these ships traveled between Boston and Maine regularly, and it’s believed that Maine Coons started mating with these polydactyl cats on such trips, causing the trait to become rather prevalent in the breed.
+The first polydactyl cats were on ships coming out of Boston.
+Many of the ships traveled between Boston and Maine regularly, and it’s believed that Maine Coons started mating with polydactyl cats on such trips, causing the trait to become prevalent in the breed.

 Polydactyly Benefits for Maine Coons